These dogs have an eager-to-please attitude, making them sweet and happy pets.

 Before you adopt a Saint Shepherd from a rescue shelter, it is important to understand that there are some things that you need to know in order to take care of them.
 Here are a few tips to make this transition easy and peaceful.

-These dogs are giant and have big appetites, so you’ll likely spent quite a bit of money to make sure that you stock up on enough dry and wet food.
+These dogs are giant and have big appetites, so you’ll likely spend quite a bit of money to make sure that you stock up on enough dry and wet food.
 Though they’ll need a few large meals a day, it is important to avoid overfeeding them (since it can lead to obesity).

 A high protein diet is the best way to support the appetite and muscle tone of these dogs.
 Though every pup appreciates treats, don’t overindulge them in these snacks either, as it can cause stomach issues.
 However, the amount of diet also depends on the height and weight of your dog and how active he or she is.